perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

 *another* option, and failing again, etc. By using the colon after the repetition, we tell the matcher to give up after the first attempt.

-However, the single colon isn't just a âGreed is Goodâ operator.
-It's much more like a âResistance is Futileâ operator.
+However, the single colon isn't just a “Greed is Good” operator.
+It's much more like a “Resistance is Futile” operator.
 That is, if the preceding repetition had been non-greedy instead:

         rx:w/ $keyword [-full|-quick|-keep]+? : end /